gravitational/teleport/rfd/0191-workload-id-config-ux.md

   WorkloadIdentitySpec spec = 5;
 }

+message WorkloadIdentityCondition {
+    // The attribute to evaluate.
+    string attribute = 1;
+    string equals_string = 2;
+    string matches_string = 3;
+    string not_equals_string = 4;
+    string not_matches_string = 5;
+}

+// WorkloadIdentityRule is an individual rule which can be evaluated against
+// the context attributes to produce a boolean result.
+//
+// A rule contains either a set of conditions or an expression.
+A rule cannot
+// contain both conditions and an expression.
+//
+// When conditions are provided, the rule evaluates to true if all conditions
+// evaluate to true.
+message WorkloadIdentityRule {
+  repeated WorkloadIdentityCondition conditions = 1;
+  string expression = 2;
+}

 // WorkloadIdentityRules holds the allow and deny authorization rules for the
 // WorkloadIdentitySpec.
 //
 // Deny rules take precedence over allow rules. message WorkloadIdentityRules {
-  // Allow is a list of rules, each containing a set of attribute matchers.
+  // Allow is a list of rules.
+If any rule evaluate to true, then the allow
-  // For a rule to match, all matchers within the rule must match.
-  // If rules are specified, then at least one rule must match for issuance to
+  // ruleset is consdered satisfied.
+  //
+  // If the allow ruleset is empty, then the allow ruleset is considered to be
-  // be permitted.
+  // satisfied.
-  // If no rules are specified, issuance is permitted. repeated map<string, string> allow = 1;
+  repeated WorkloadIdentityRule allow = 1;
-  // Deny is a set of rules, each containing a set of attribute matchers.
-  // For a rule to match, all matchers within the rule must match.
+  // Deny is a list of rules.
+If any rule evaluates to true, then the
-  // If rules are specified, then all rules must not match for issuance to be
-  // permitted.
-  // If no rules are specified, issuance is permitted. repeated map<string, string> deny = 2;
+  // WorkloadIdentity cannot be issued. repeated WorkloadIdentityRule deny = 2;
 }

 // WorkloadIdentitySPIFFE holds configuration for the issuance of